johnnylam88/nerien-ovale-scripts/README.md

-**Nerien's Ovale Scripts** is a script manager for [Ovale Spell Priority][ovale].
-The user can choose a default script for the current class from amongst a collection of scripts contributed by other users.
+**Nerien's Ovale Scripts** is a script collection for [Ovale Spell Priority][ovale].
+The user can choose a script for the current class from amongst a collection of scripts contributed by other users.

   [ovale]: http://www.curse.com/addons/wow/ovale